- Ezra offers full-body scanning services at four NYC locations.

 MRI may not be suitable for all people.
 Let your provider know if you have metallic implants, some types of pacemakers and implanted medical devices, prosthetic heart valves, tattoos and permanent makeup.
 You’ll want to make sure they are 3T MRI safe.

-If you suffer from anxiety or claustrophobia or have a larger build you may be interested to know that 3T MRIs, like those used by ezra and our facility partners, have larger tunnels and shorter scan times.
+If you have MRI anxiety and claustrophobia or have a larger build, you may be interested to know that 3T MRIs, like those used by Ezra and our facility partners, have larger tunnels and shorter scan times.

-Where Can I Get a Full-Body Scan?
-(NYC Locations)
+Where Can I Get a Full-Body Scan in NYC?

 Full-body scan NYC | Midtown East